-- i.
-Appropriate finance policies and procedures are also necessary to ensure appropriate internal control over finance management and to limit fraud and corruption risks.
-The effectiveness of the existing finance policies and procedures will also be tested during the course of internal audits during which shortcomings are addressed. - ii.
+- effectiveness of the existing finance policies and procedures will also be tested during internal audits and shortcomings addressed. - ii.
 The Council of BM must approve an annual budget for BM before the start of the financial year.
 BM may only incur expenditure in terms of an approved budget and within the limits of the amounts appropriated for the different cost codes in an approved budget. - iii.
 The Municipal Manager of BM is regarded as the accounting officer for BM.
-Therefore, the Municipal Manager should ensure that the financial systems and controls that are in place in BM address the following: - Effective, efficient and economic use of resources; - Proper recordkeeping of the financial affairs of BM; - Effective, efficient and transparent systems of financial and risk management and internal control; - Effective, efficient and transparent systems of internal audit; - Prevention of irregular or fruitless and wasteful expenditure; - Institution of disciplinary or, when appropriate, criminal proceedings against employees who have committed an act of financial misconduct or other offence, including fraud and corruption. - iv.
+Therefore, the Municipal Manager should ensure that the financial systems and controls that are in place in BM address the following: - Effective, efficient and economic use of resources. - Proper recordkeeping of the financial affairs of BM. - Effective, efficient and transparent systems of financial and risk management and internal control. - Effective, efficient and transparent systems of internal audit. - Prevention of irregular or fruitless and wasteful expenditure. - Institution of disciplinary or, when appropriate, criminal proceedings against employees who have committed an act of financial misconduct or other offence, including fraud and corruption. - iv.
 Further, the Municipal Manager must ensure that an effective system of expenditure control is in place.
-According to the MFMA, the accounting officer of BM must report to the South African Police Services all cases of alleged theft and fraud that occurred in BM once adequately investigated.
+According to the MFMA, the accounting officer of BM must report to the South African Police Services all cases of alleged theft and fraud that occurred in BM once adequately investigated. - v.

-- v.
 Top management, senior management and other officials of BM must assist the Municipal Manager in coordinating the financial systems and controls within BM. - vi.
 The finance policies, procedures and other frameworks of BM prescribe various controls, which, if effectively implemented, would limit fraud and corruption within BM.
-These controls may be categorised as follows while recognised that the categories contain overlapping elements: - (a) Prevention controls, which is further subdivided into:
+These controls may be categorised as follows while recognised that the categories contain overlapping elements: - (a) Prevention controls, which is further subdivided into: - i.

-i.
 Authorisation Controls which require that all transactions must be authorised or approved by an appropriate responsible person and that the limits for these authorisations are specified in the delegations of authority of BM.

-ii Physical Controls which are concerned mainly with the custody of assets and involve procedures and security measures designed to ensure that access to assets is limited to authorised personnel.

-(b) Detection controls, which are further subdivided into:
+- ii Physical Controls which are concerned mainly with the custody of assets and involve procedures and security measures designed to ensure that access to assets is limited to authorised personnel. - (b) Detection controls, which are further subdivided into: - i.

-i.
 Arithmetic and accounting controls, which are basic controls within the recording function which ensure that transactions to be recorded and processed have been authorised, are complete, are correctly recorded and accurately processed.
-Such controls include checking arithmetical accuracy of records, the maintenance and taking of totals, reconciliation, control accounts and accounting for documents.

-ii.
-Physical controls, which relate to the security of records and are similar to preventative controls in that they are also designed to limit access.

-iii.
-Supervision, which relates to supervision by responsible officials of day-to-day transactions and the recording thereof.
+Such controls include checking arithmetical accuracy of records, the maintenance and taking of totals, reconciliation, control accounts and accounting for documents. - ii.
+Physical controls, which relate to the security of records and are similar to preventative controls in that they are also designed to limit access. - iii.
+Supervision, which relates to supervision by responsible officials of day-to-day transactions and the recording thereof. - iv.

-iv.
 Management Information which relates to the review of management accounts and budgetary controls.
 These controls are normally exercised by management outside the day-to-day routine of the system.